francescorivola/mongodb-sharding-docker/README.md

 ## Configure /etc/hosts

-In order to connect to our replica sets from the docker host you can add the following entries in our /etc/hosts file:
+In order to connect to our replica sets from the docker host you can add the following entries in your /etc/hosts file:

 ```
 127.0.0.1       rs-sh1-01